stateful/docs.runme.dev/docs/configuration/cell-level.md

 Runme, just like most Markdown viewers, will work best when a script's language is contained inside of fenced code blocks.

-If possible, always specify the language [according to the markdown standard](https://www.markdownguide.org/extended-syntax/#syntax-highlighting) as is illustrated below:
+If possible, always specify the language [according to the Markdown standard](https://www.markdownguide.org/extended-syntax/#syntax-highlighting) as is illustrated below:

 ```sh {"id":"01HFPW3ES2Y7TXV064BVXNCD12"}
   ```sh {"id":"01HPMBVRXTRHSD52YVAX4K648P"}